 We think she can be assimilated to all women, making changes and embarking upon something new, fresh and exciting and 'lighting' the way for other women to follow.

-The ‘Pretty’ aspect of our name, not only lends itself to the radiance of a Goddess but particularly to the delicate blossoms of the hardy, crocus flower whose golden stigmas, were offered to Eos as a sign of worship.
+The ‘Pretty’ aspect of our name, not only lends itself to the radiance of a Goddess but particularly to the blossoms of the hardy, crocus flower whose golden stigmas, were offered to Eos as a sign of worship.